simonmichael/metapong/README.md

 - crowd-sourced playtesting and maintenance
 - evolutionary product and process development
 - Nomic style meta-gaming
-- FUN, KINDNESS and PERSISTENCE
+- FUN, RESPECT and PERSISTENCE

 The project's scope is limited to:
 "pong-like games".
 There shall be a bouncing ball.

-For practicality, the project's infrastructure and overall broom-pushing and adjudication is provided by the Founder:
+For practical reasons, infrastructure, broom-pushing and judgements are provided by the EMP:

-Simon Michael <simon@joyful.com> (sm@Freenode, simonmic:matrix.org)

-who is also, by imperial decree (unless deposed.. but how ?):

      _____                                              __
     | ____|_ __ ___  _ __   ___ _ __ ___  _ __    ___  / _|